-Level Marks General and specific marking criteria 6 14-16 General Content is complex, engaging and effective.
+Level Marks General and spe ecific marking criteria 6 14-16 General Content is complex, engaging and effective.
 (W1) Structure is secure, well balanced and carefully managed for deliberate effect.
 (W2) Specific - descriptive Specific - narrative Many well-defined and developed ideas and images create a convincing overall picture with varieties of focus.
 The plot is well-defined and strongly developed with features of fiction writing such as description, characterisation and effective climax, and convincing details.
-5 11-13 Gen eral Content is developed, engaging and effective.
-(W1) Structure is well managed, with some choices made for deliberate effect.
-(W2) Specific - descriptive Specific - narrative Frequent, well-chosen images and details give a mostly convincing picture.
+5 11-13 G eneral Content is developed, engaging Structure is well managed, with s (W2) and effective.
+(W1) ome choices made for deliberate effect.
+Specific - descriptive Specific - narrative Frequent, well-chosen images and details give a mostly convincing picture.
 The plot is defined and developed with features of fiction writing such as description, characterisation, climax and details.
-4 8-10 General Content is relevant with some deStructure is competently manage . , Specific - descriptive Specific - narrative A selection of relevant ideas, images and details, even where there is a tendency to write in a narrative style.
+4 8-10 General Content is relevant with some development.
+(W1) Structure is competently managed.
+(W2) Specific - descriptive Specific - narrative A selection of relevant ideas, images and details, even where there is a tendency to write in a narrative style.
 The plot is relevant and cohesive, with some features such as characterisation and setting of scene.
 3 5-7 General Content is straightforward and briefly developed.
 (W1) Structure is mostly organised but may not always be effective.
 (W2) Specific - descriptive Specific - narrative The task is addressed with a series of relevant but straightforward details, which may be more typical of a narrative.
 The plot is straightforward, with limited use of the features of narrative writing.